 Plaque memorializing Francisco Lopez as the discoverer of gold in Placerita Canyon, March 9, 1842.

-The plaque was placed 88 years later, March 9, 1930, at the dedication of the Oak of the Golden Dream.
+The plaque was placed 88 years later, March 9, 1930, amid some sycamore trees at discovery site.

 It was then stolen.
-The plaque, not the tree.
+The plaque, not the trees.

 The other one wasn't.

 (See Perkins here, photo caption and fn.
 37).

 This photograph would seem to predate the theft, considering that the plaque appears ready to be pried from the rock behind it, and hasn't

 Note the Placerita fancy rock (Placerita formation) at bottom.

 The identity of the Oak of the Golden Dream in Placerita Canyon State Park as "the" tree where Francisco Lopez napped and dreamed of finding gold (which he did)

 in 1842 was not set in stone — literally or figuratively — until nearly a century later, in 1930, by Frances Lopez de Belderrain, a Lopez descendant.

 Belderrain (alternately Francisca Lopez de Balderain) had learned the story from Catalina Lopez, who was in her 80s when she shared the information with